Dorothy Day: Catholic Worker Movement

 Over several decades, the Catholic Worker attracted such writers and editors as Michael Harrington, Ammon Hennacy, Thomas Merton, and Daniel Berrigan.
 From the publishing enterprise came a "house of hospitality", a shelter that provided food and clothing to the poor of the Lower East Side and then a series of farms for communal living.
 The movement quickly spread to other cities in the United States and to Canada and the United Kingdom.
 More than 30 independent but affiliated Catholic Worker communities had been founded by 1941.

 In 1935, the Catholic Worker began publishing articles that articulated a rigorous and uncompromising pacifist position, breaking with the traditional Catholic doctrine of just war theory.
 The next year, the two sides that fought the Spanish Civil War roughly approximated two of Day's allegiances, with the Church allied with Franco fighting radicals of many stripes, the Catholic and the worker at war with one another.
 Day refused to follow the Catholic hierarchy in support of Franco against the Republican forces, which were atheist and anticlerical in spirit, led by anarchists and communists (that is, the Republican forces were).
 She acknowledged the martyrdom of priests and nuns in Spain and said she expected the age of revolution she was living in to require more martyrs:

 The paper's circulation fell as many Catholic churches, schools, and hospitals that had previously served as its distribution points withdrew support.
 Circulation fell from 150,000 to 30,000.

-In 1938, she published an account of her political activism transformation into religiously motivated activism in From Union Square to Rome.
+In 1938, she published an account of the transformation of her political activism into religiously motivated activism in From Union Square to Rome.
 She recounted her life story selectively, without providing the details of her early years of "grievous mortal sin" when her life was "pathetic, little, and mean."
 She presented it as an answer to communist relatives and friends who have asked: "How could you become a Catholic?":

 The Cardinal's Literature Committee of the New York Archdiocese recommended it to Catholic readers.